EdoStoppa/GeometricShapeClassification/README.md

 <div align="left"><div />

 ## More info
-More information is written directly into the notebook, so if curious, please give a quick look directly at it.
+More information is written directly into the notebook, so if curious, please give a look at it.